 Root financial stability ratings

-It’s essential to feel comfortable that an insurance company is financially solvent and will not collapse and be unable to pay its claims.
-That’s why companies like A.M.
-Best, S&P and Moody’s rate insurance companies for their financial strength.
-Unfortunately, the companies don’t yet have ratings for Root Insurance.
+It’s essential to feel comfortable that an insurance company is financially solvent and will not collapse and cannot pay its claims.
+That’s why companies like AM Best, S&P and Moody’s rate insurance companies for their financial strength.
+Root Insurance isn’t rated by AM Best.

 Root customer reviews and complaints

-Root, as noted, is pretty new on the scene, and it isn’t yet national and so it doesn’t have any ratings from J.D.
-Power, the famed marketing research firm that many companies mention in their TV commercials when they have ratings worth bragging about.
+Root has no ratings from J.D.
+Power, the marketing research firm many companies mention in their TV commercials when they have ratings worth bragging about.

-The National Association of Insurance Commissioners (NAIC), which collects complaints from state insurance departments, gave Root a complaint index score of 2.61 for its 2019 car insurance policies.
+The National Association of Insurance Commissioners (NAIC), which collects complaints from state insurance departments, gave Root a complaint index score of 4.60 for its insurance policies.

-So, we looked up some customer reviews on the Better Business Bureau to take our search a step further.
-Root gets an A+ rating on BBB as a BBB-accredited business, but the BBB doesn’t include the complaints left on the site in their scoring for various reasons.
+So, we looked up some customer reviews on the Better Business Bureau to further our search.
+Root gets an A+ rating on BBB as a BBB-accredited business.
+However, out of 102 reviews by BBB users, its customer service rating averages just 2.65 out of 5 stars.

-We reviewed the complaints left by policyholders and found that many of them had to do with billing disputes where a policyholder felt they were unfairly billed for more than one month.
-Others related to Root dropping their coverage due to what Root perceived as poor driving habits.
+We reviewed the complaints left by policyholders and found that many of them involved billing disputes, where policyholders felt they were unfairly billed for more than one month.
+Others related to Root dropping coverage due to what Root perceived as poor driving habits.

 Root responded directly to every complaint on the BBB website.